July 25, 2017

-I want to assure all summer term program participants that our summer programs are proceeding as planned despite recent terrorist attacks in Europe and elsewhere.
-The June 3rd terrorist attack in London and other recent incidents in the UK, Europe and elsewhere have heightened concerns about the ongoing threat of potential terrorist activity across Europe and around the world, including in the U.S. and many of the locations where Dartmouth operates programs abroad.
+Recent terrorist incidents in the UK, Europe and elsewhere have heightened concerns about the ongoing threat of potential terrorist activity across Europe and around the world, including in the U.S. and many of the locations where Dartmouth operates programs abroad.
 As has been the case in recent years, we anticipate this is an issue we will have to continue to pay close attention to for the foreseeable future.

 While there are risks unique to the overseas setting, security experts and university officials believe that students can safely study in the foreign countries where we hold our programs.
 However, when incidents do occur at overseas locations, the impact on participants and their families are often more profound because of the unfamiliarity of the context and the distance that separates participants from their primary source of support.
 This is something we should all continue to keep in mind.

 During times of heightened security concern, we ask that students participating on our programs pay attention to the following: